Oh World

-Oh World, released in 1989, is the sole solo album by Paul Rutherford, the former backing singer of Frankie Goes To Hollywood.
+Oh World is the sole solo studio album by Paul Rutherford, the former backing singer of Frankie Goes to Hollywood, released in 1989.

 Background

 Following the split of Frankie Goes to Hollywood in 1987, Rutherford teamed up with two production teams, Dave Clayton and Joe Dworniak and ABC's Martin Fry and Mark White, for his debut solo album.
 Released in 1989, the album spawned three singles.
 The lead single "Get Real" was banned by the BBC, and peaked at #47 in the UK.
 A cover of Chic's 1979 hit single "I Want Your Love" was the second single and peaked at #82.
 A third and final single was the title track "Oh World" which peaked at #61.
 However, due to the BBC ban of "Get Real" and the disappointing chart performances of the three singles, the album was never released in the UK, in favor of a European and American issue only.
 It was to be Rutherford's only solo album as he faded from the public eye shortly afterwards.

 Oh World was written and recorded at a time when Rutherford was dealing with personal struggles and caring for his partner who would die from AIDS complications.
 In a 2013 interview with Penny Black Music, Rutherford recalled, "My partner died during my planned solo career so I disappeared for a while because I thought it was more important for him.
 It was really quite hard to deal with and took five years out of my life.
 I made Oh World during the middle of all this, so when you listen to it now you can hear where a lot of the music comes from in a way.
 I wasn't turning up for stuff and the record company was getting really cheesed with me.
 I spent a lot of time in hospitals, and it just got all too much for me."